-AMENDMENT 7 1 March 2013 Appendix D amended
+AMENDMENT 5 1 March 2013 Appendix D (reference to maps updated)

-Appendix D Maps 1 to 5 - Land to which this approval does not apply
+Appendix D Maps 1 to 6 - Land to which this approval does not apply

-$(Clause\ 4(2)(e))$
+(Clause 4(2)(e))

 Note: The following maps identify certain land to which this approval does not apply.
 They do not identify all of the land to which this approval does not apply.
 (See clause 4(2)).